There are a lot of good quality IP cameras out there (as well as a lot of el cheapo not-so-good quality ones) that work well.

 Testing With Yawcam (or Other) Webcam Software

-Next you’ll probably want to download something like the excellent Yawcam software to get started and test whether your computer is going to be able to previewstream – if that’s what you are planning on doing (unfortunately you need Java installed on your computer for Yamcam but there are alternatives).
+Next you’ll probably want to download something like the excellent Yawcam software to get started and test whether your computer is going to be able to stream – if that’s what you are planning on doing (unfortunately you need Java installed on your computer for Yamcam but there are alternatives).
 And even if you are not streaming you can make sure the computer is going to display your webcam at the resolution that you want it to with something like Yawcam, even if you just are evaluating what works and what doesn’t it’s a good piece of software to start with.

 So while Yawcam is great there are lots of other pieces of software around too, but these instructions should be similar for other software, or you may just want to set the whole thing up on Yawcam and then move on to something else once you are sure everything is working well.